7 Proven Intermittent Fasting Benefits

 Intermittent fasting may lower your risk for cardiovascular disease

 According to the CDC, about 610,000 people die of heart disease in the United States every year—that’s one in every four deaths.
 You can reduce your risk for heart disease by following a healthy lifestyle: eating right, exercising, not smoking, and limiting alcohol intake.
 Research also shows that intermittent fasting may help.
 “If you restrict calories every day, it improves cardiovascular risk, glycemic control, and insulin resistance,” explains Dr. Yancy.
 In one small study of 32 adults, published in the Nutrition Journal in 2013, an alternate-day fasting regimen resulted in weight loss as well as cardiovascular benefits, including improved LDL cholesterol and triacylglycerol concentration.
 “The studies use alternate-day fasting, but keep in mind that fasting does not mean not eating—it means eating less,” adds Dr. Yancy.
 This type of diet represents a different way of doing things, and it might appeal to some because they can restrict a couple of days of the week rather than every day.
 “As an obesity physician, I like to have options for people, because people are different,” Dr. Yancy says.
 “If it appeals to you, let’s try it!”
-Here are more ways to reduce your risk of heart disease.
+(Just make sure you’re aware of the possible differences in intermittent fasting benefits for women.)

 Intermittent fasting may slow down the aging process